Yukon University is pleased to offer some of the most competitive tuition & fees rates in the country.

 - If you withdraw from a course or program you may be eligible for a full or partial refund of tuition fees in accordance with the refund policy below

 - Students dismissed from the University may forfeit the fee.
-Contact the Admissions Office for more information
+Contact the Office of the Registrar for more information

 - High demand program $250 deposit is non-refundable